-The new law's groundbreaking provisions codify the Public Access Counselor position within the Attorney General's Office and explicitly authorize the PAC to review and determine whether a government body has violated the Open Meetings Act.
-The law gives the PAC authority to subpoena needed information, issue advisory opinions to guide government bodies, issue binding opinions to resolve disputes, and sue to enforce the binding opinions.
+The law's groundbreaking provisions worked to codify the Public Access Counselor (PAC) position within the Attorney General's Office-which Madigan created in 2004 to help members of the public, the media and government bodies resolve disputes under the sunshine laws and ensure access to government information-and explicitly authorize the PAC to review and determine whether a government body has violated the OMA.
+The law gives the PAC authority to subpoen needed information, issue advisory opinions to guide government bodies, issue binding opinions to resolve disputes, and sue to enforce the binding opinions.

-By creating a Public Access Counselor with binding opinion authority to fight for an open and accountable government, this law has put Illinois at the forefront nationally and has given taxpayers a greater ability to know what their government is doing.
+By creating a PAC with binding opinion authority to fight for an open and accountable government, this law has put Illinois at the forefront nationally and has given taxpayers a greater ability to know what their government is doing.

 The law also requires public bodies to appoint OMA designees who are required to successfully complete annual OMA training prepared by the PAC.
+In addition, effective January 1, 2012, all elected or appointed members of a public body subject to OMA must complete the electronic training developed by the Attorney General's PAC once during their terms of election or appointment.

 To increase awareness about the public's rights and the responsibilities of public officials under OMA, we prepared the following Frequently Asked Questions (FAQs).
-The FAQs were provided to people who attended our regional training seminars and are also available on our Web site at www.IllinoisAttorneyGeneral.gov.